xlsrln/cat/suggestions.md

 # Suggestions for aorc

+written by nept, supported by hult, capablanca & conquest

 ## Reducing friction: General community & rule book
 * To reduce the friction of new players joining, and simplify the application of the rules, the wording and structure of the rule book should be significantly revised and simplified.
 For inspiration I have a suggestion of an outline [here](https://github.com/xlsrln/aorcs/blob/main/rules.md)